poke-snap/poke-service/README.md

 # Poke Service

 The Poke Service receives poke requests from the Poke Snap Mobile Platform and forwards them to the appropriate device.
-It is architecturally designed to run as a Function as a Service (FaaS) on a platform such as AWS Lambda.
+It is architecturally designed to run as a `Function as a Service (FaaS)` on a platform such as `AWS Lambda`.
+It is currently designed to utilize `AWS DynamoDB` to validate the information in a request and `Expo Push Tokens` to send a `Push Notification` to the proper device.

 An example request to the service is below:
 ```http